-Price tag for Tulsa County courthouse repairs has officials pondering a new site
+Price tag for Tulsa County Courthouse repairs has officials pondering a new site

-Tulsa County officials have for years been kicking around the idea of either building a new courthouse or purchasing a structure to house its court services.
+Tulsa County officials have for years been kicking around the idea of either building a new courthouse or buying a structure to house its court services.

-That conversation took on a new sense of urgency Tuesday when county leaders learned it would cost an estimated $55.4 million to $73.2 million to make basic repairs to the nearly 70-year-old building at 555 S. Denver Ave.
+That conversation took on a new sense of urgency Tuesday when county leaders learned that it would cost an estimated $55.4 million to $73.2 million to make basic repairs to the nearly 70-year-old building at 500 S. Denver Ave.

 The estimates do not include soft costs such as architecture fees and material testing, which could increase the bill by 20%, and other associated expenses.